Plan B Expat

 Photo Gallery

-Gallinita Picha'i - Paraguay's Lucky Chickens - Image 1
+Gallinita Picha'i: Paraguay's Lucky Chicken (Black for Money, White for Love) - Image 1

-Gallinita Picha'i - Paraguay's Lucky Chickens - Image 2
+Gallinita Picha'i: Paraguay's Lucky Chicken (Black for Money, White for Love) - Image 2

 PB